Physical Therapy Treatments For Diastasis Recti

 What Is Diastasis Recti?

-Diastasis recti, also known as diastasis recti abdominis is a condition in which the rectus abdominis muscles, the ones we often think of as the abs, separate from each other in the center.
+Diastasis recti, also known as diastasis recti abdominis, is a condition in which the rectus abdominis muscles, the ones we often think of as the abs, separate from each other in the center.

-In those who have given birth, though, it can stretch further.
+Once you have given birth, though, it can stretch further.

 There are a variety of treatments available for diastasis recti, so making a full recovery is often possible.